lawrencedrums/CS50x/README.md

 ## Introduction
 >Demanding, but definitely doable.
 Social, but educational.

 I first enrolled back in 2018 but only managed to finish the week 2 problem set.
 After that I lost motivation and interest, thinking C and the following problem sets are too difficult for me.
-Thanks to all the wonderful teaching staffs of CS50x, through their precise and clear explainations, and with a healthy dose of humor, I rediscovered my curiousity for computer science and the joy of programming.
+Thanks to all the wonderful teaching staffs of CS50x, through their precise and clear explainations, and with a healthy dose of humor and eastereggs, I rediscovered my curiousity for computer science and the joy of programming.
 CS50x is definintly life-changing and eye-opening experience for me.

 In this repository I will upload every problem set I completed.
 While these programs are not even close to perfection, I think this is a great chance to start building my portfolio on Github and get comfortable with how this beautiful site works.